crossplane/docs/content/master/concepts/environment-configs.md

 -->

-A Crossplane EnvironmentConfig is a cluster-scoped, strongly-typed, [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/)-like resource used by Compositions.
+A Crossplane EnvironmentConfig is a cluster-scoped, strongly typed, [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/)-like resource used by Compositions.
 Compositions can use the environment to store information from individual resources or to apply patches.